biol726313/mku8778/README.md

 # My BIOL726313 portfolio

-This is the home for all of my work for my favorite class!
+This is the home for my class project!

 Here are my notes from:
 * [Day 1](https://github.com/biol726313/mku8778/edit/main/day1.md)